INTHE4117 – Global epidemics

-- The global history of the HIV/AIDS epidemic and responses to it.
-Impact of HIV and AIDs in different countries and on particular communities; and the changing nature of the epidemic.
+- The global history of epidemics and responses to it, with particular accent on HIV/Aids, tuberculosis and the flu.
+Impact in different countries and on particular communities; and the changing nature of the epidemics over time.

-- The role of gender, sexuality, poverty and stigma in the epidemic, and the socio-economic contexts of exposure to HIV.
+- The role of gender, sexuality, poverty and stigma in the epidemic, and the socio-economic contexts of exposure.

-- HIV prevention as ‘social public health’.
+- Prevention as ‘social public health’.
 The role of the community in HIV prevention; and the role of researchers and health professionals in partnerships for prevention.

-- Architectures of response, including the role of international and global organizations (WHO, UNAIDS, and, since the 2000s, global funds); “global health” interventions; “community-based” responses and their engagements with prevention and treatment; and HIV/AIDS activism.
+- Architectures of response, including the role of international and global organizations; “global health” interventions, epidemic preparedness and global biosecurity; “community-based” responses and their engagements with prevention and treatment; activism.

-- The positive and negative impact of the HIV/AIDS epidemic on health systems.
+- The positive and negative impact of responses to epidemics on health systems.

-- Ethical issues that have arisen within globally-funded clinical trials on HIV/AIDS medicines in Africa.
+- Ethical issues that have arisen within globally-funded clinical trials on anti-infective medicines in Africa.

-- Important developments, such as antiretroviral drug therapies that have been rolled out in large-scale treatment programmes.
+- Important developments, such as drug therapies, national and international control strategies or vaccination programmes.
 Associated success and challenges, and their relations to issues such as poverty, gender relations and nutrition.

-- The link between HIV and other communicable and non- communicable diseases through a focus on co-infections and co-morbidity; and the lessons learned from HIV-AIDS in relation to other epidemics will be discussed.
-Students will be encouraged to critically assess the commonalities and differences between epidemics such as HIV/AIDS and TB.
+- The link between communicable and non- communicable diseases through a focus on co-infections and co-morbidity; lessons learned from HIV-AIDS in relation to other epidemic threats will be discussed.
+Students will be encouraged to critically assess the commonalities and differences between epidemics such as HIV/AIDS, TB or the flu.
 What do they have in common regarding location, vulnerable populations, and the architectures of response including interactions with national health systems?

 You will develop your knowledge about:

-- The impact of HIV and AIDS in different countries and communities; and the changing nature of the epidemic
+- The impact of HIV/AIDS, tuberculosis and the flu in different countries and communities

-- Gender, poverty, and stigma dimensions of HIV and AIDS
+- Gender, poverty, and stigma dimensions of epidemics

 - The links between HIV and TB regarding vulnerable population, prevention and treatment issues.

-- Current and future patterns of HIV prevention, treatment, care, and intervention, including the rolling out of antiretroviral treatment programmes
+- Current and future patterns of epidemic prevention, treatment, care, and intervention

-- The architecture of response: programmes and interventions – including global, national and community-level responses
+- The architecture of response: programmes and interventions – including global, national and community-level responses, biosecurity

 - HIV/AIDS, clinical trials and ethical issues surrounding access to treatment

-- HIV/AIDS and ‘global health’; the impact of global funding on for HIV/AIDS on health systems
+- Epidemic responses and ‘global health’; the impact of global funding on the control of epidemic threats

-- The contribution of social scientific research to understanding the HIV/AIDS epidemic, including emerging areas of research
+- The contribution of social scientific research to understanding epidemics, including emerging areas of research

 You will learn:

-- to explore the impact of HIV/AIDS epidemic, as well as prevention and treatment policies in particular countries, regions and communities
+- to explore the impact of epidemics, as well as prevention and treatment policies in particular countries, regions and communities

-- to think critically about the relations between the HIV/AIDs epidemic, gender relations, stigma and poverty from a social science perspective
+- to think critically about the relations between the epidemics, gender relations, stigma and poverty

-- to explain the role and impact of global, national and local responses to the epidemic
+- to explain the role and impact of global, national and local responses to epidemics

-- to critically analyse issues surrounding access to treatment such as the role of the pharmaceutical industry and of global activism
+- to critically analyze issues surrounding access to treatment such as the role of the pharmaceutical industry and of global activism

-- to discuss the ethical issues surrounding clinical trials for HIV/AIDS drugs in resource-poor communities.
+- to discuss the ethical issues surrounding clinical drug trials in resource-poor communities.

-- to explore how the issues raised by the HIV/AIDS epidemic, prevention and treatment may be relevant to their own research projects.
+- to explore how the issues raised by epidemics, prevention and treatment may be relevant to your own research projects.

-- You will gain an overview of the key issues surrounding the HIV/AIDS epidemic in relation to public health, global health and community-based prevention and treatment.
+- You will gain an overview of the key issues surrounding the epidemics in relation to public health, global health and community-based prevention and treatment.